Question 68·Medium·Rhetorical Synthesis

 Focus on the task in the question stem

 Underline the words "brief introduction" and "pioneering role in the history of computing."
-Which details from the notes most directly show that Ada Lovelace was a pioneer, not just a collaborator?
+Which notes best show that Ada Lovelace was a pioneer, not just a collaborator?

 Pick out the key ‘pioneering’ details in the notes

 Look for notes that show Lovelace doing something first or having unusually advanced ideas about what computers could do.
-Which two bullets especially highlight unique or visionary contributions?
+Which bullets provide that strongest evidence?

 Match the choice to both the notes and the goal